-Bringing your new kitten home is exciting but it's important to prepare your house for the new arrival to help them settle in.
-Read ourtop tips for new cat owners in the quick guide below.
+Bringing your new kitten home is very exciting!
+But it's important to prepare your house for the new arrival to help them settle in.
+Our expertly trained store teams are always happy to help with advice, but if you can't make it to a store, check out our top tips for new cat owners in the quick guide below.

 New Kitten Owner Guide